Improx/ModifiedValues/README.md

 }
 ```

 If a modifier is in a ModifierGroup, it doesn't necessarily mean that it is attached to anything.
 ModifierGroup is just a collection with the ability to do the same thing for multiple modifiers at once.
 You can call `modGroup.SetActive()` or `modGroup.SetInactive()` to toggle the Active status of all modifieres, `modGroup.Attach(modValue)` and `modGroup.Detach(modValue)`, and so on.
+You add and remove modifiers from a group with the `+=` and `-=` operators.

 ## ![][HeaderDecorator] Operation Types ![][HeaderDecorator]
 TODO